 Ther is a compulsory travel insurance too, though that will be included in your wider holiday arrangements with ETG and other tour operators.

 Children under 12 travelling with their parents may enter Sri Lanka with only proof of a negative PCR test taken before departure.
 Children aged 12-18 must be fully vaccinated (one vaccination counts as fully vaccinated for children aged 12-18).
 If children aged 12-18 are not vaccinated they must take a PCR test on arrival.

 Is Sri Lanka on the UK ‘Go’ list?

-Yes, Sri Lanka was removed from the UK’s ‘red’ and added to the ‘go’ list following the government’s announcement on 17th September 2021.
-This means that fully vaccinated travellers do not have to quarantine on return from Sri Lanka.
+Yes, Sri Lanka was removed from the UK’s ‘red’ and added to the ‘go’ list back in September 2021.

 Does the FCDO advise against all but essential travel to Sri Lanka?

 There is no COVID 19 specific FCDO (Foreign, Commonwealth & Development Office) advice in place for travel to Sri Lanka.
 This means that the UK government do not believe there is any specific risk relating to COVID 19 whilst you are there.
 In turn, this means that most standard insurance policies will be valid for your trip.

 What are vaccination levels like in Sri Lanka?

 After a slow start to their vaccination program, Sri Lanka is making good progress with 64% of the population fully vaccinated and 74% receiving at least one dose as of 21 January 2022.
 Teenagers are currently being vaccinated and booster doses are being offered to front-line health care workers.